 Using ice on your head and neck to reduce migraine pain has been a commonly accepted practice for decades and many people respond very well to cold therapy for migraines and other headache disorders.

 Accidents happen in sports and in everyday life.
 Icing your head can soothe the pain from minor bumps and bruises and there are very few convenient ways to ice your entire head and neck at once for longer periods of time.

 An accumulation of small head impacts over time can have similar negative effects on brain health to one large impact and preliminary studies show that cooling can help to minimize these effects.

 Hospitals utilize selective hypothermia to minimize brain damage after cardiac arrest, stroke, and severe head trauma.

 Why Not Ice Your Head?

-- We believe that all sports teams and athletic trainers should have a method of applying cooling to the head and neck on hand, such as the Cryohelmet, for treatment of mild head injuries, suspected concussions, and heat illnesses.
+We believe that all sports teams and athletic trainers should have a method of applying cooling to the head and neck on hand, such as the Cryohelmet, for treatment of minor head injuries, heat illnesses, and for acute treatment of concussions.

 Keep in mind, icing your head is not a substitute for seeking proper medical attention for a head injury.
 It is important that you talk to a medical professional after any blow to the head or in any case of a potential concussion.